HaoyiZhu/homepage/content/home/experience.md

     description: |-2
 		* Co-author of [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose), an accurate multi-person pose estimator.
         * Major in the first AI pilot class.
-        * Research on computer vision and robotics at MVIG advised by [Prof. Cewu Lu](https://mvig.sjtu.edu.cn/).
+        * Research on computer vision and robotics at MVIG advised by [Prof. Cewu Lu](https://mvig.sjtu.edu.cn/)
-design:
-  columns: "2"
----